Glittering night view from Victoria Peak in Hong Kong, China

-πŸ’° How Much Does It Cost to Travel in China Per Day?
-A City-by-City Guide
+How Much Does It Cost to Travel in China Per Day?

-πŸ“Š Quick Comparison: Average Daily Travel Costs in China
+πŸ“Š Quick Comparison of Average Daily China Travel Costs

 DestinationAverage Daily Cost (per person)